pablopvsky/pablopvsky/README.md

-- 👋 Hi, I’m @pablopvsky
-- 👀 I’m interested in design and develop...
+# Advertiser, Writer, Artist, Programmer.
+I'm a publicist by profession, designer and programmer by passion Design and program in equipment work with an emphasis on problem solving through the method.

+## My Stack
+- Next JS
+- Fauna DB
+- Docker
+- Google Cloud Platform
+- Prismic io
+- Aura Design System (My own design system)

+## Notes
-- 🌱 I’m currently learning k8s...
+- 🌱 I’m currently learning k8s and GCP...
 - 💞️ I’m looking to collaborate on https://github.com/garitma/aura-design-system...
 - 📫 How to reach me@pablopvsky.com...